hannbarton/conways-game-of-life/README.md

 frame.
 Essentially, after setup, the only thing we'd have to do each frame is tell the GPU, "ok, [go](https://developer.mozilla.org/en-US/docs/Web/API/WebGLRenderingContext/drawArrays)".

 ## Conclusion
 This workshop is a classic exercise in writing game logic and combining it with DOM manipulation, particularly event listeners, to create a user interface.
-Keys to success when creating your Game of Life included writing utility functions to keep your code DRY, and the careful application of event listeners (and `this`) to update DOM elements.
+Keys to success when creating your Game of Life included writing utility functions to keep your code DRY, and the careful application of event listeners to update DOM elements.
 On top of that, you had even more practice with vanilla Javascript DOM manipulation and functional programming.
 Whew!

 ### Main Takeaways
 * Conway's Game of Life is one example of a cellular automaton.
 It has a particular set of rules that govern the state of each cell in a grid, depending on the state of its neighbors.